 USS Hornet Book Launch

-While we were walking around, Kevin and I met an old man who told us about his life.
+While we were walking around, we met an old man who told us about his life.
 He talked about how he was the only Asian in his entire school.
 He had a bully during high school who came up to him during a reunion and apologized for him.
 He explained how back when he was younger, you had to physically type in the IP address of the website you wanted to go to if you wanted to go somewhere on the internet.
 You couldn’t just open up google and search up a site because google didn’t exist yet.

 On the flight deck, there were several planes on the deck, along with a group of people using a drone to take group photos.
 We went up to the front of the flight deck to take a group picture ourselves.
 While up there, we talked about the movie Titanic, specifically the scene where the male main character is standing behind the T-posing female main character.
 We thought about recreating it, but decided not to.
 We then walked around the flight deck, taking photos with the many planes before going back down.